 Introduction

-There is a wide range of equipment and technology available that you can use in the home or when you are out and about to make life easier and help you keep safe and independent.
-This includes helping you move around the home, get in and out of the bath or help you contact someone for support.
+There is a wide range of equipment and technology you can use at home or when you are out.
+Using equipment and technology can make life easier and help you stay safe and independent.
+It can help you move around your home, get in and out of the bath, or contact someone for help and support.

-There are a number of ways you can find out about equipment that could help you.
+There are a number of ways you can find out about equipment that could help you, find out more below.

-The Living Made Easy site is an impartial advice and information website about daily living equipment and other aspects of independent living.
-It has been developed by a national charity with 50 years of experience in providing advice about independent living for disabled adults and children, older people, their carers and families.
+The online Medequip self help guide – AskSARA has impartial advice and information about daily living equipment and living independently.
+It has been developed by a national charity with 50 years of experience.
+The advice is for disabled adults and children, older people, their carers and families.

 Somerset Independent Living Centres

-Somerset Adult Social Care have Independent Living Centres (SILCs) to help people in Somerset who need advice about and support with living independently.
+Somerset Adult Social Care has places called Independent Living Centres.
+These centres help people in Somerset who need advice and support to live independently.

-Our centres in Shepton Mallet, Wellington and Yeovil are open for appointment-only bookings in which you can talk to our Social Care Occupational Therapy-led team and try equipment and technology to make daily life easier.
-We offer free unbiased information and advice.
+Our centres are in Shepton Mallet, Wellington, and Yeovil.
+You need to book an appointment to visit.
+You can talk to our Social Care, Occupational Therapy-led team and try equipment and technology that can make daily life easier.
+We offer free, unbiased information and advice.

-The support can include equipment for the bathroom, kitchen and general moving around your home.
-We can also show specific technology to help people with their caring role.
+We can help with things like equipment for the bathroom, kitchen and moving around your home.
+We also have special technology to help people who care for others.
+Contact us to book your free appointment using the button below.

-If you need to phone to book an appointment, call 0300 123 2224 and ask for ‘Independent Living Centre‘ when prompted.
-You will also be able to leave a message for us to call you back.
+You can also phone to book an appointment on 0300 123 2224.
+Ask for ‘Independent Living Centre‘ when prompted.
 Our phone lines are open 8.30am to 5pm Monday to Friday.
-If you are deaf, hard of hearing, or speech-impaired you can contact us using SMS text 07862 122246
+If you are deaf, hard of hearing, or speech-impaired you can contact us using SMS text 07862 122246.

-Please note – we are unable to provide equipment for anyone who has had recent surgery or trauma and is expected to recover, such as hip or knee replacement or broken bones.
-The hospital you attended should be able to either loan equipment they recommend, or advise you where to borrow or purchase the equipment – also see the section Buying or Borrowing Equipment, below.
+We are unable to provide equipment for anyone who has had recent surgery or trauma and is expected to recover, such as hip or knee replacement or broken bones.
+The hospital you attended should be able to either loan equipment they recommend, or advise you where to borrow or purchase the equipment.
+Find out more in the section Buying or Borrowing Equipment section below.

-This 1-minute video gives an example of what we do at the Somerset Independent Living Centres (SILC).
+This 1-minute video gives an example of what we do at the Somerset Independent Living Centres.

 You will receive confirmation of your appointment which will include directions and details of parking.
-We can also give you information about community transport if required.
+We can also give you information about community transport if needed.

 Independent Living Centre Shepton Mallet